 Silicon Carbide – SiC

 Silicon carbide was discovered in 1893 as an industrial abrasive for grinding wheels and automotive brakes.
-About midway through the 20th century, it began being used in LED technology.
+About midway through the 20th century, its uses grew to include in LED technology.
 Since then, it has expanded into numerous semiconductor applications due to its physical properties.
-Because of this material’s superior hardness properties and heat resistance, it still has a very wide range of uses in and outside the semiconductor industry.
+These properties are apparent in its wide range of uses in and outside the semiconductor industry.

 SiC can be produced using multiple polytypes of SiC, although within the semiconductor industry, most substrates are either 4H- or 6H-SiC.
-When referring to 4H- and 6H- silicon carbide, the H represents how the crystal lattice is structured, while the number represents the stacking sequence of the atoms within the crystal structure.
+When referring to 4H- and 6H- silicon carbide, the H represents the structure of the crystal lattice.
+The number represents the stacking sequence of the atoms within the crystal structure.

 Advantages of Silicon Carbide